FREQUENTLY ASKED QUESTIONS

-Netflix Watch Instantly: US and Canada
+Netflix Watch Instantly: Worldwide and Domestic availability, per licensing agreement.

 Hulu: US only

 Sony PSN and Microsoft Xbox: Initial order includes US and Canada.
 Worldwide with over 40 territories available.
 Additional rates may apply.

 We're continuing to expand the platforms available to our clients.
 Please contact us for more details!